MS8642/encoder_decoder_JSON/README.md

 .
 .
 .
-print (or otherwise show) a new encoded file.
+print (or otherwise show) a (new?) encoded file.

+boolean ("Would you like to decode files?") answer yes, goes to outp variable answer no, goes to finish variable

+outp = input(somefile)

+def decoder_starts_here
+.
+.
+.
+print( or otherwise show) a (new?) decoded file.

+finish = print("Thank you for using this prog".) end